USED255/Annotations2Sub/README.md

 Download and convert Youtube Annotation

 positional arguments:
-  File or videoId       File path of multiple files to be converted, or multiple
+  File or videoId       File path or video ID of multiple files to be convert
-                        Youtube videoId to be previewed, generated, Annotations file downloaded from Internet Archive

 optional arguments:
   -h, --help            Show this help message and exit -l, --embrace-libass  Embrace libass's quirks and features, and not specifying
-                        This option will adapt to xy-vsfilter -x 100, --transform-resolution-x 100
+                        this option will adapt to xy-vsfilter -x 100, --transform-resolution-x 100
                         Transform resolution X
   -y 100, --transform-resolution-y 100